 Learn how to make buttercream white with these simple tips & tricks!
 Perfect for wedding cakes, wintery white cakes, and when you need a white buttercream base to start from.

 The best way to get a pure white buttercream is to use shortening.
 It’s what you see in most novelty grocery store cakes.
 A simple American buttercream made with shortening and powdered sugar.

 Most bakers though (myself included) prefer to use butter instead of shortening in their buttercreams.
-It not only gives a better flavour but a better texture too.
+It not only gives a better flavor but a better texture too.

 Mind you, I won’t turn my nose up at any buttercream, shortening or not, and I am a closet fan of those sickly sweet grocery store cakes.